yassineELHIRACH/epicerie-ducoin-back/README.md

 ## Database

-This project requires a local MySQK installation.
+This project requires a local MySQL installation.
 See `src/app.module.ts` for credentials, and make sure there are matching credentials in the database and the source code.

 Execute the `init.sql` into the database named "market".